It’s funny how things never change in this old town.

 Just like every cliché in a movie or TV series, across the ballroom, you spot her, the love of your life.

-“Hey, you,” you finally have the courage to say.
+“Hey, you,” you finally have the courage to say, after chugging down your beer, of course.
+God bless alcohol, you think.

 She looks at you, with those brown, doe-eyes.
 You remember how teary they can get in the middle of your monthly movie marathon — a ritual you had every third Saturday of the month.